David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The Party has high political determination and has been implementing synchronous solutions (party building and rectification, perfecting laws, promoting the role of the people) and has achieved important initial results.
 * In reality, countries implementing "separation of powers" still have serious corruption; effective anti-corruption depends on strict power control mechanisms and the self-cultivation of officials.

+**Allegation:** Claims corruption is a "congenital defect" or "systemic error" so fighting it is useless, one must "learn to live with it"; or that fierce anti-corruption efforts will "paralyze" supply chains and hinder development.
+* Corruption is a defect of power in any regime, but it must not be accepted; power must be controlled by mechanisms ("caging power in the cage of regulations").
+* Reality proves that fighting corruption helps the economy develop healthily and sustainably (GDP continues to grow high), not paralyzing the economy as distorted.
+* Strict handling serves as a deterrent, "punishing one to save thousands," strengthening the trust of investors and the people.

 **Allegation:** Claims that anti-corruption efforts are merely "internal purges", "power struggles", or "factional elimination" aimed at consolidating power before the Party Congress.
 * The anti-corruption campaign is transparent, objective, and follows the principle of "no forbidden zones," aimed at purifying the Party and State apparatus, not for personal or factional gain.
 * Allegations of "infighting" are malicious fabrications intended to divide internal unity and erode public trust in the Party's determination.